Skip to main content

 Webhooks are fire-and-forget — Studio responds as soon as it receives the call, before the show actually starts.
 Don't expect a response that confirms the show fired.

 Webhooks are not retried — if the controller is offline when the webhook is called, the trigger is dropped.
-For mission-critical triggering, use a wired input or a controller group.
+For mission-critical triggering, use a wired input and keep the controller connected.